Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Xiang Chun Crepe Ingredients

-You will need organic all-purpose flour, whole milk, water, Himalayan Pink Salt, Organic cane sugar, and tender young leaves of Xiang Chun.
+You will need eggs, organic all-purpose flour, whole milk, water, Himalayan Pink Salt, Organic cane sugar, and tender young leaves of Xiang Chun.

-For the liquid, I prefer using a combination of milk and water.
+For the liquid, I prefer using 50% milk and 50% water.
 However, 100% of water works too.

-The first is to prep Xiang Chun
+The first is to prepare Xiang Chun

 The second is to prepare the Xiang Chun Crepes batter